Makwan Amirkhani: Professional grappling career

 Amirkhani competed in the ADCC North European Open on August 18, 2023 where he went 3-1 and won a bronze medal in the 76 kg division.

+Business ventures

+Amirkhani owns 25% of the shares in Ice Cage Fighting.

 Personal life

 Amirkhani is one of eight children; his brother and father both died in car accidents shortly after the family moved to Finland.

 Makwan has worked as a model and was the runner-up in 2012 Mr. Finland pageant, which his nickname refers to.

 Makwan and his partner have a son (born 2022).